ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 Infinite scrolling is often used for a few key reasons:

 - Data Fetching: Loading large data sets all at once can lead to latency issues or even browser crashes.
-It's better to load data incrementally to maintain performance.

 - Mobile Usability: On mobile platforms, scrolling is more intuitive than navigating through multiple pages.